Skip to content

 • Yeast and wheat products

-• Fresh meat and white fish (stomach irritants, increase stomach acid)
+• Fresh meat and white fish (stomach irritants, increase gastric acid)

 Recommended foods: